In a NutshellIf insurers consider you a high-risk driver, it might help to know which companies we’ve named best for high-risk auto insurance.

 If you’re a high-risk driver, State Farm offers a few ways to get a break on your premium, including taking an approved defensive driving course or staying accident-free for at least three years.
 The company’s Steer Clear certification program offers another way to save for qualifying young drivers under age 25 with potentially high-risk profiles.
 To get a Steer Clear certificate, the program requires you to complete five training modules and five hours of driving practice along with having no at-fault accidents or moving violations for the past three years.

-State Farm’s usage-based insurance program, Drive Safe & Save, also gives people in eligible states a chance to lower their rates by up to 30%.
+State Farm’s usage-based insurance program, Drive Safe & Save, also gives people in eligible states a chance to lower their rates.
 State Farm provides vehicle safety, passive restraint, anti-theft and bundling discounts, too.

 Read our full review of State Farm.